xianhegithub/HPC_job_control/README.md

-# HPC_job_control
+# Job control bash files for HPCs
-Some example bash files for job submission and deletion in a HPC
+Some example bash files for job submission and deletion in a HPC.
+This was used at UCL for the legion cluster